 In the fall of 2019, Nicole was hired by SAG-AFTRA as a Creative Director and Producer.
 She was responsible for overseeing the creation and production of several videos for the Communications & Marketing department.
 She also was the lead Producer and Creative Director for the American Scene Awards.

 Nicole graduated from the University of Southern California with a Masters of Fine Arts in Film & TV Production, where she focused in directing at the School of Cinematic Arts.
 At USC she proudly served as the president of the African American Cinema Society for two years.
 Nicole was hired by NBA All Star Kyrie Irving to serve as his personal cinematographer capturing footage for his film premiere of his movie Uncle Drew and also directing segments for Kyrie’s 2019 All Star Weekend Highlights.

 Most recently, Nicole was selected out of thousands of directing applicants to pitch a project to ABC Executives, as an Ideas United

 Currently, Nicole is being mentored by award-winning filmmaker

 Nina Yang Bongiovi with her non profit,

 Metta Collective's mentorship program.
-She is shadowing on the set of on an ongoing production with Significant Productions.
+She shadowed on the set of feature film Passing with Significant Productions.

 Nicole also is a 2019 DB Frieze LA Film Fellow.
 With the fellowship she will be directing a short film that will premiere at Paramount Pictures Studios in the Frieze 2020 Showcase.